Jakob Blasel: Political career

 Blasel grew up in Kronshagen and joined the Green Party in 2017.

 Blasel organized the first demonstration in Kiel in the fall of 2018; it was about preserving the Hambach Forest in North Rhine-Westphalia, which was to be cleared for lignite mining.
 Shortly after, he became the initiator of the first school strike for climate in Northern Germany.
 In May 2019, he addressed the ESA's Living Planet Symposium in Milan.

 In 2020, Blasel completed an internship at the parliamentary office of Lisa Badum.
 Ahead of the 2021 national elections, he was nominated by the Green Party as a candidate for the Rendsburg-Eckernförde district in Schleswig-Holstein.
-He won 14.8% of first preference votes, coming third behind Sönke Rix, the SDP candidate, and Johann Wadephul, the CDU candidate.
+He won 14.8% of first preference votes, coming third behind Sönke Rix, the SPD candidate, and Johann Wadephul, the CDU candidate.

+After the federal board of the Young Greens in Germany announced its joint resignation in 2024, Blasel announced he would run as federal spokesperson for the youth wing of the party.
+He was elected to the position from October 2024 to October 2025 with a vote share of 74,6 %.
+After the conservative CDU/CSU alliance in the Bundestag pushed through a motion to strictly limit migration with votes from the far-right Alternative for Germany in 2025, Blasel called for the rejection of a potential coalition with the CDU/CSU in the next legislative period by his own Green Party.